 The Power of Ingredient Branding

-The Lycra Company has done great marketing.
-They made their brand name so famous that people now use "Lycra" to mean any stretch fabric.
+This is a case study in ingredient branding strategy: They made their brand name so famous that people now use "Lycra" to mean any stretch fabric.
 This plan is called ingredient branding.
 It means working with mills and brands who can then use the Lycra hangtag on their final products.
 These partnerships often include programs to jointly develop fabrics with LYCRA fiber.
-This makes the brand look even better.
+This strategy increases consumer trust and premium pricing potential.

 High Spandex Content is What Really Matters